WilliamShiflett/DAPortfolio/README.md

 Welcome.

-I've created this repository to showcase the work I've done to date as a data analyst.
+I've created this repository to showcase work I've done as a data analyst.
 You'll find scripts in SAS, R, and Python.
 The focus is generally on obtaining, cleaning, updating, and analyzing data.